Hit Threshold

 The Hit Threshold (HT) of a Horror determines how tough it is to land a hit on them in combat.
 It reflects the Horror's agility, resilience, or any other factors that make it harder for the Hunters to score a successful hit.

 Using the table below as a starting point, you can set the HT for your Horrors based on their level.
-But remember, these values are not set in stone -- feel free to adjust them up or down to add more excitement to the combat or to balance out your Horrors.
+But remember, these values are not set in stone, so feel free to adjust them up or down to add more excitement to the combat or to balance out your Horrors.
 A massive, slow-moving Titan might have a lower HT than suggested, while a nimble and evasive Fea might have a higher one.

 | Level | HT |